4 Searching for Topology Graphs

 A network ring is a closed loop of nodes and edges that starts from a node, connects other nodes and ends at the starting node.

-The Ring Search allows the user to find all the naturally occurring rings in a searched network displayed on the canvas.
+Ring Search allows the user to find all the naturally occurring rings in a searched network displayed on the canvas.
 Using the Ring Search, you can search for all rings based on nodes and edges.
-The Ring Search can be customized to by creating a custom graph based on the criteria you wish to use in identify the rings.
-For example, you can filter all devices with a specific technology and connectivity with a specific rate code for a specific area.
+The Ring Search can be customized by creating a custom graph based on the criteria you wish to use in identifying the rings.
+For example, you can build a search querying all devices with a specific technology and connectivity with a specific rate code for a specific area.

-When you switch to the Ring Search, a pop-up message prompts you to proceed with the calculation of limited rings and the list of rings in the graph appears on the left side of the screen.
+When you switch to the Ring Search, the list of rings in the graph appears on the left side of the screen.

 Note:

-The Ring Capcity panel provides the following details:
+The Ring Capacity panel provides the following details:

 You can choose to view any number of rings or all rings available on the topology.
 When you select a ring, the associated nodes and edges appear in a tree view in the Ring Search panel.
 If the list of nodes/edges/rings is too long, then it is divided into different pages that can be viewed by clicking the page numbers listed next to the dropdown menu.